What‘s on your bucket list?

 You have free articles remaining.

-But even as the panels were put in place Oct.
-26 in Napa, the installation drew questions from passersby.
-A couple wrote that they wanted to learn to play the ukulele and bikepack across the country.
+Even as the panels were put in place Saturday, the installation drew questions from passersby.
+A couple wrote that they wanted to learn to play the ʻukulele and bikepack across the country.
 It didn’t take long before Napa brothers Gabriel, 9, and Jaxson, 1, Alves stepped up.

 Gabriel wrote that he wanted to go to Disneyland.